usethesource/rascal-website/developers/index.md

 Rascal is completely hosted on GitHub, [under the cwi-swat repositories](https://github.com/organizations/cwi-swat).
 See our [developer setup](https://github.com/cwi-swat/rascal/wiki/Rascal-Developers-Setup---Step-by-Step) instructions on which projects to checkout and dependencies to install.

+### Continous update site

+The continuous update site is deployed at http://www.rascal-mpl.org/unstable-updates.
+Every time a contribution is pushed to github, and all tests succeed, the unstable update site is build and deployed fully automatically.